inkdrop/omniauth-inkdrop/README.md

 This gem contains the Inkdrop strategy for OmniAuth.

+## Disclaimer
+This gem is still under development and will be officially released only God knows when.

 ## How To Use It

 Usage is as per any other OmniAuth 1.0 strategy.
 So let's say you're using Rails, you need to add the strategy to your `Gemfile` along side omniauth: